devchia254/flight-movement-app-v1/README.md

 A brief description of the packages used below:

-- `@material-ui/core` uses Material-UI for styling React Components..
+- `@material-ui/core` uses Material-UI for styling React Components.
 - `@material-ui/pickers` is a Date & Time picker that uses Material-UI.
 - `moment` uses Moment.js as a date management library.
 - `material-table` is a react data table for Material-UI.